 Expanding Your Search

-If have fewer results than expected (or no results at all), here are some ways to expand your search:
+If you have fewer results than expected (or no results at all), here are some ways to expand your search:

 - If you used the default search, try searching the full text: check the Include Full Text box above the search results.